+I hereby authorize (print clearly) to act on my behalf and advise that they have full authority to act as my/our representative in regards to the subject property and project, including modifying any project or request.
+I agree to be bound by all terms and agreements made by the designated representative.

+Property Owner Signature:

+Property Owner Name (Print):

+Acknowledgements

-I hereby authorize (print clearly) to act on my behalf and advise that they have full authority to act as my/our representative in be bound by all terms and agreem y and project, including modifying any project or reque presentative. st. I agree to Property Owner Signature: Property Owner Name (Print): Acknowledgements Village Manager, Corpora member or Chair, does no obligate the Village.
-Furth limited to, motions, resolu tion Counsel and/or any emplo of have the authority to bind or ier, Applicant acknowledges, ur utions, and ordinances) by the l nder Illinois law, the Village President (Mayor), Village Toyee or agent of the Village or any Planning and Zoning obligate the Village in any way and therefore cannot be inderstands and agrees that only formal action (includin Board of Trustees, properly voting in an open meeting, plicant, legal, equitable, or otherwise.
-Commission ind or g, but not of subject site(s) as part o eals, Village Board as well as Village Staff may conduct ing review of requests.
-These individuals are given pernde. ed by the Petitioner on their property for a minimum of e Village or may need to be produced by the petitioner The request is accompani scheduling any public me red additional information and all applicable fees are p aid before Applicant verifies that all outstanding fees and monies o wed to the Village of Tinley Park have been paid.
-Any applicable recapture, impact, engineering, contracted review or other required fees and donations shall be paid prior to issuance of any building permits, occupancy permits, or business licenses. by signing this application cert d correct to the best of their kn tify that the above information and all supporting addenowledge.
-THIS ONLGIN Property Owner Signature: ONIGIN Property Owner Name (Print): SHAILESH PATEL SIGNAT Applicant Signature: (If other than Owner) Applicant's Name (Print): Date: MAW 21 2010
+- Applicant acknowledges, understands and agrees that under Illinois law, the Village President (Mayor), Village Trustees, Village Manager, Corporation Counsel and/or any employee or agent of the Village or any Planning and Zoning Commission member or Chair, does not have the authority to bind or obligate the Village in any way and therefore cannot bind or obligate the Village.
+Further, Applicant acknowledges, understands and agrees that only formal action (including, but not limited to, motions, resolutions, and ordinances) by the Board of Trustees, properly voting in an open meeting, can obligate the Village or confer any rights or entitlement on the applicant, legal, equitable, or otherwise. - Members of the Plan Commission, Zoning Board of Appeals, Village Board as well as Village Staff may conduct inspections of subject site(s) as part of the pre-hearing and fact finding review of requests.
+These individuals are given permission to inspect the property in regards to the request being made. - Required public notice signs will be obtained and installed by the Petitioner on their property for a minimum of 10 days prior to the public hearing.
+These may be provided by the Village or may need to be produced by the petitioner. - The request is accompanied by all addendums and required additional information and all applicable fees are paid before scheduling any public meetings or hearings. - Applicant verifies that all outstanding fees and monies owed to the Village of Tinley Park have been paid. - Any applicable recapture, impact, engineering, contracted review or other required fees and donations shall be paid prior to issuance of any building permits, occupancy permits, or business licenses.

+SHAILESH PATEL

+The Owner and Applicant by signing this application certify that the above information and all supporting adden documentation is true and correct to the best of their knowledge.

+Property Owner Signature FIUPELLY Owner Jignature.

+Property Owner Name (Print):

+Applicant Signature: (If other than Owner)

+Applicant's Name (Print):

+Date:

+MAY 21, 2019